 How we work

-The charity is governed by a committee of ten trustees.
-The current committee was elected at the Annual General Meeting held in St Michael and All Angels on Thursday 21st June.
+The Association is registered with the Charity Commission as a charity (No. 267889) and is governed by a committee of up to ten trustees.
+The current trustees were elected at the AGM 2015 held in the church of St Michael and All Angels Brighton in May.

-The committee meets every six weeks.
-If there is any issue that you think the committee should discuss, please get in touch to let us know.
+The Committee which includes up to five co-opted members meets every six weeks.
+If there is any issue that you think the Committee should consider please get in touch.

 The 2012 Annual General Meeting